moumax/obsstjean-react-ts/readme.md

 [x] Update members's list in administration
 [x] Add new section in member list (cotisations...)
 [] Hydrate member's list
+[] Add a calendar when adding or editing a member

 - Events
 [x] Add function add event in administration
 [x] Fix events date display in frontend
 [] Remove in home the modifiers buttons
 [] Add hours to events
+[] Event should display from futur to past
+[] Event should display with a red or green color if it's past or futur

 - Users
 [x] See what to put in the user cookie (email, role, name...)